stanchan/clock-8001/Getting_started.md

 Pi doesn't remember the time or any other parameter after a power cycle.
 This is because the program runs on RAM.
 The card is read on the start, but nothing is never written to it.
 This is for reliability.
 1. The clock will start as new every time 2.
 The memory card does not corrupt if not hing is written to it.
-You could even remove the memory card after the boot ????
+You could even remove the memory card after the boot.
 Because of this, you need to provide a connection to the internet on every power-up if you need ToD.

 If you don't have wired internet, you can share your wifi from your mac.